Matt-DESTROYER/CDN/JS/DOMLib/Demos/Hello World/README.md

 Next we need to make our "Hi" `Page`.

-The HTML partial will be very simple, just a title named `title text`, and a variable nameed `user`.
+The HTML partial will be very simple, just a title named `title text`, and a variable named `user`.
 Your final `hi.html` file should look something like this:

 `hi.html`